FinjaSchau/Thermography-analysis-on-honeybee-Apis-mellifera-subspecies-in-Sweden/README.md

 Description of the argparse arguments:
 - `--yr`= Year (1 or 2)
 - `--basedir`= path to the original images
-- `--basedir_raw`= path into which the raw images should be saved
+- `--basedir_raw`= path into which the cropped raw images should be saved
-- `--basedir_crop`= path into which the cropped images should be saved
+- `--basedir_crop`= path into which the cropped .tif images should be saved

 2. *segmentation.py* by using the following commands: